Reuzegom: Death of Sanda Dia

-Dissolution

-Following Dia's death, Reuzegom was dissolved.
-As of July 2020, the identity of all Reuzegom members present and past had been, and remained, successfully removed from the internet and media, even though the names of the members, alumni and presidium (the governing members) were public knowledge, and even though Reuzegom alumni were known (already before Dia's death) to hold positions of power and responsibility.

-Although initially it was said the students present at the 2018 hazing ceremony would be suspended from the university, this did not happen.
-Instead, the suspension was replaced with a disciplinary sanction of thirty hours of community service: the possibilities included writing an essay on the history of hazing traditions, providing free tutoring, and attending a holiday program.

 Judicial investigation and trial

 The criminal investigation of Sanda Dia's death concluded in July 2020, with a recommendation that Reuzegom members be charged with negligent homicide, humiliation, and premeditated administration of dangerous substances.
-Because one Reuzegom member involved in Dia's death is the son of a judge in Antwerp, the case could not be filed in Antwerp: to avoid conflicts of interest, the case has been moved to the neighboring province of Limburg.
+The judges have evidence of calculated cause and many factors of segregated and more inhumane treatment towards Sanda Dia.
+The judges have evidence of apartheid as a crime against humanity with this death.
+Because one Reuzegom member involved in Dia's death is the son of a judge in Antwerp, the case could not be filed in Antwerp: to avoid conflicts of interest, the case was moved to the neighboring province of Limburg.
 The start of the trial itself, planned for early September, was delayed by a petition for further investigations by five of the accused.
 Trial lawyer Sven Mary, acting for Sanda Dia's father, stated that it would be better to allow this than to give grounds for a later appeal, but was critical of the last-minute timing.

+In May 2023, the members were found guilty of involuntary manslaughter, degrading treatment, and cruelty to animals.
+They were acquitted of failing to help Dia and of administering a harmful substance causing death or illness, with the court finding that there was no warning on the fish oil bottle and that even doctors may be unaware of the levels of toxic salt consumption.

+They were sentenced to between 200 and 300 hours of community service and each fined an amount roughly equivalent to $430.

 Public opinion

 After the conclusion of the judicial investigation in July 2020, a reconstruction of the 2018 Reuzegom initiation rite was published, leading to public outcry.
-The hashtag #JusticeForSanda circulated on social media, encapsulating the concern that if the eighteen Reuzegom members implicated in the events of 2018 were not charged with felonies, they could continue their studies and, like their predecessors, come to occupy positions of power in society and in the legal system.
+The hashtag #JusticeForSanda circulated on social media, encapsulating the concern that if the eighteen Reuzegom members implicated in the events of 2018 were not charged with felonies, they could continue their studies and, like their predecessors, come to occupy positions of power in society and the legal system.

 On 4 September 2020, the day the trial was to have opened, a student protest calling for "Justice for Sanda" was held in Leuven, followed the next day by a silent vigil to commemorate Dia.